Becoming an Optician in Virginia

 |Virginia Beach-Norfolk-Newport News, VA-NC||340||$21.05||$43,790||$32,340||$38,780||$44,570||$49,960||$57,430|

 Working as an Optician in Virginia

 There are plenty of job opportunities for licensed opticians in Virginia, which makes this a great career to get started in for young people or those looking for a career change.
 Most opticians work in optometry offices or retail stores that sell frames and fill lens prescriptions.
-They may also work in doctors’ offices or in other medical settings, like hospitals.
-The greatest opportunities to be hired as an optician are in larger cities, like Virginia Beach, Norfolk, Chesapeake and Richmond.
+They may also work in doctors’ offices or other medical settings, like hospitals.
+The greatest opportunities to be hired as an optician are in larger cities, like Virginia Beach, Norfolk, Chesapeake, and Richmond.

 - Charlottesville, VA

 - Southwestern Virginia Nonmetropolitan Area

 - Winchester, VA-WV